Myelitis

 17. Jeffery DR, Mandler RN, Davis LE.
 Transverse myelitis.
 Retrospective analysis of 33 cases, with differentiation of cases associated with multiple sclerosis and parainfectious events.
 Arch Neurol.
 1993;50(5):532-5.
 [PMID:8489410]

-Comment: Small series with 45% of cases categorized as parainfectious, 21% associated with multiple sclerosis, 12% as associated with spinal cord ischemia, and 21% as idiopathic.
+Comment: Small series with 45% of cases categorized as parainfectious, 21% associated with multiple sclerosis, 12% related to spinal cord ischemia, and 21% as idiopathic.

 18. Haribhai HC, Bhigjee AI, Bill PL, et al. Spinal cord schistosomiasis.
 A clinical, laboratory and radiological study, with a note on therapeutic aspects.
 Brain.
 1991;114 ( Pt 2):709-26.
 [PMID:2043944]